Lip - Volumn & Shape

-Mapp Aesthetics offers lip enhancements in Sydney that aim to help improve the volume, shape and definition of your lips.
+Mapp Aesthetics offers lip volume in Sydney that aim to help improve the volume, shape and definition of your lips.
 They can address concerns such as thin lips, asymmetry or age-related volume loss.
 Treatments take less than 30 minutes and are available for women over the age of 18.
 Individuals under 18 are not eligible for treatment, even with parental consent.

 Schedule an initial consultation with us to determine if you’re a suitable candidate for this treatment.

-How do lip enhancements in Sydney work?
+How do lip treatments in Sydney work?

 As we age, our lips naturally lose volume and plumpness due to a decline in collagen and elastin — proteins that provide structure, support and elasticity to the skin.
 These changes, combined with a natural shift in lip shape over time, result in lips becoming thinner and smaller.

-Lip enhancements are performed using ultra-thin needles and a local anaesthetic to ensure patient comfort.
+Lip shape are performed using ultra-thin needles and a local anaesthetic to ensure patient comfort.
 After the procedure, mild swelling or bruising may occur near the treatment site, but this usually subsides quickly.
 Results may vary, and occasional touch-up treatments can help maintain volume and a plump, defined shape.

 Volume restoration treatments for your lips